 If you want to build muscle and have lots of energy, you need to support your body properly.
 Whereas some bodybuilders get into dirty bulking, it’s far smarter and more efficient overall to stick to clean fuel.

-As stated above, a well-rounded whole food plant-based diet that includes a colorful rotation of foods like grains, nuts, seeds, vegetables and legumes will satisfy the demanding nutrient, calorie, and protein needs of even the hardest training athlete – without the saturated fat that gives us heart disease, the casein that has been linked to a variety of congenital diseases, or the whey – a low grade, highly processed discard of cheese production.
+As stated above, a well-rounded whole food plant-based diet that includes a colorful rotation of foods like grains, nuts, seeds, vegetables and legumes will satisfy the demanding nutrient, calorie, and protein needs of even the hardest training athlete – without the saturated fat that promotes heart disease and diabetes.

 The higher protein foods that will support muscle growth are beans, lentils, peas, edamame, soy, and rice.
 Other great foods are leafy greens like spinach or kale, fruit as a glycogen store replacement, and raw nuts for more calories.
 Remember that carbs are your friend, not your enemy!
 They are the main source of fuel for intense training and just as important for muscle growth as protein – but you need a whole lot more of them in your diet.